nuxy/bittrex_autotrader/README.md

     $ ./bittrex_autotrader.py --conf bittrex_autotrader.conf

-The default configuration requires the user to decide the first type of trade;
+Assuming there are no open orders, the default configuration requires the user to decide the first type of trade;

     1. BUY in at markdown (need units to trade)
     2. SELL out at markup (need liquidity)